 This is the maximum loan that the lender can provide as a percentage of the purchase price or valuation.
-For holiday lets this is in the range of 60-75% but is also subject to your own circumstances.
+For holiday cottage mortgages this is in the range of 60-75% but is also subject to your own circumstances.

 So as a quick example:

 Purchase price £400,000

 Generally the minimum cash deposit needed will be 25% of the purchase price.

 Where a larger deposit is available, 30% or more, some lenders are able to offer preferential terms and lower interest rates.

 If you have other properties with equity then it may be possible to raise all or some of the deposit from these.
 Please call us for further advice.

 We have a separate page that provides more information on holiday let mortgage deposits.